Loading...

 Want to live a healthier lifestyle with help of a nutritionist or a dietitian, but not sure how much it will cost you?
 Read our handy guide to find out how much you’ll pay depending on your needs.

-Nutritionist vs. Dietitian
+Nutritionist vs. dietitian

 When it comes to all things food, the terms ‘nutritionist’ and ‘dietitian’ are often used interchangeably.
 But what is the difference between the two, and more importantly, which option should you choose?

+Nutritionists often work on a freelance basis and some also work alongside dietitians within a clinical setting.
 The practice as a whole combines elements of biochemistry, physiology, and research methods that relate to the science of nutrition.

-How much do Nutritionists and Dietitians charge?
+How much do nutritionists and dietitians charge?

-To help you understand the difference in price between Nutritionists and Dietitians, we’ve put together a breakdown of rough costs so you can choose the right specialist for your budget:
+To help you understand the difference in price between nutritionists and dietitians, we’ve put together a breakdown of rough costs so you can choose the right specialist for your budget:

 How much does a Nutritionist Cost?